HJandu/nosql-challenge/README.md

 ## <ins>Part 1: Database and Jupyter Notebook Set Up</ins>

-Using the `NoSQL_setup_starter.ipynb` notebook, I Imported the data provided in the establishments.json file from my Terminal.
+Using the `NoSQL_setup_starter.ipynb` <a href="https://github.com/HJandu/nosql-challenge/blob/main/NoSQL_setup_starter.ipynb">notebook</a> , I Imported the data provided in the establishments.json file from my Terminal.
 The database is named uk_food and the collection is called establishments.
 The following text was used to import the data from terminal.

 `mongoimport --type json -d uk_food -c establishments --drop --jsonArray establishments.json`